- Your Government

 - Family Home Visiting

 Family Home Visiting

-The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses and community health workers to support parents, caregivers, and children.
+The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses, social workers, and community health workers to support parents, caregivers, and children.

-If you are interested in learning more about family home visiting or would like to request a visit, please complete this form.
+If you would like to refer yourself or someone else for a family home visit, please complete this form.